Thermodynamic Formalism for Quantum Channels: Entropy, Pressure, Gibbs channels and generic properties: Introduction

 \section{Introduction}

-There are many different definitions and meanings for the concept quantum dynamical entropy.
-We mention first the more well known concepts due to Connes-Narnhofer-Thirring (see\cite{CNT}), Alicki-Fannes (see \cite{AF}), Accardi-Ohya-Watanabe (see \cite{AOW}) and Kossakowski-Ohya-Watanabe (see \cite{KOW}).
-In this case the entropy can be exactly computed for several examples of quantum dynamical systems.
+There are many different definitions and meanings for the concept of quantum dynamical entropy.
+We mention first the more well-known concepts due to Connes-Narnhofer-Thirring (see $\cite{CNT}$), Alicki-Fannes (see $\cite{AF}$), Accardi-Ohya-Watanabe (see $\cite{Acar}$), Stormer \cite{Stor} and Kossakowski-Ohya-Watanabe (see $\cite{KOW}$).
+In this case, the entropy can be exactly computed for several examples of quantum dynamical systems.